Support for new arrivals to Australia

 Explore payments based on your situation.

-- We have a range of translated publications available on the Information in your language page.
+- we have a range of translated information available (written, audio and video) on the Information in your language page

 We also provide payments to support new arrivals who are experiencing hardship.
 Crisis Payment is a one-off payment that helps those who have experienced difficult or extreme circumstances.